thevalter/cpu-cooler-mancer-mystic-G1/README.md

 To exec the script as as service and show cpu cooler even after reboot, you can create a `systemd service`.

-Firt, edit the cpu-cooler.service and replace the line `User=your_user ` with the user that will run the script.
+First, edit file `cpu-cooler.service` and replace the line `User=your_user` with the user that will run the script.
 (Ensure that you created the udev rule above)

 Than, exec the commands